luciotato/LiteScript/source/Producer_c.lite.md

-if params defaults where included, we assign default values to arguments (if ES6 enabled, they were included abobve in ParamsDeclarations production ) /* no on C
+if params defaults where included, we assign default values to arguments (if ES6 enabled, they were included abobve in ParamsDeclarations production )

           if .paramsDeclarations and not .compilerVar('ES6')
               for each paramDecl in .paramsDeclarations
                 if paramDecl.assignedValue
                     .body.assignIfUndefined paramDecl.name, paramDecl.assignedValue
               #end for
           #end if

-*/
+if class properties have default values...

+          if theProperties
+              for each propDecl in theProperties
+                propDecl.produce('this.') //property assignments

 now produce function body

           .body.produce()

-close the function, add source map for function default "return undefined".
+close the function

       .out "}"
-      if .lexer.out.sourceMap
-          .lexer.out.sourceMap.add ( .EndFnLineNum, 0, .lexer.out.lineNum-1, 0)

 if we were coding .definePropItems , close Object.defineProperty

-/*      if .definePropItems
+      if .definePropItems
           for each definePropItem in .definePropItems
             .out NL,",",definePropItem.name,":", definePropItem.negated? 'false':'true'
           end for